teuton-software/asker/README.md

 * TOTAL(2) -----------------------------------(Q=74, E=18, %=400)

 ```
-It's only brief screen report the building process.
+It's only brief resume of the process.

 Output files